-Wesly (2018) opined that an evaluation of teachers' job performance could be carried out by considering their professional knowledge, teaching plan, teaching strategy, individual teaching and remedial, evaluation techniques, feedback, teaching-learning environment, challenging academic environment, professionalism and communication.
-The job performance is an effort of a teacher to achieve some specific goals.
-Lash and Kirkpatrick (2017) pointed out that, the major responsibility of working with the student rest with the teacher.
-Job performance of school teachers could be identified based on the achievement of teaching objectives.
+Wesly (2018) opined that an evaluation of teachers' job performance could be carried out by considering their professional knowledge, teaching plan, teaching strategy, individual teaching and remedial, evaluation techniques, feedback, teaching-learning environment, challenging academic environment, professionalism, and communication.
+Job performance is an effort by a teacher to achieve some specific goals.
+According to Lash and Kirkpatrick (2017), the teacher bears the majority of the responsibility for working with students.
+The job performance of school teachers could be identified based on the achievement of teaching objectives.
 Fadeyi, Sofoluwe, and Gbadeyan (2015) identified three factors that are regarded as criteria or parameters for measuring teachers' job performance.
 These are students' examination results, absenteeism, and turnover.
-They stressed that the presence or absence of each or all of the criteria is a measure of level of teachers' job performance.
+They stressed that the presence or absence of each or all of the criteria is a measure of the level of the teachers' job performance.